 1. Improve building security

-Security is paramount for any commercial property.
+Building security is paramount for any commercial property.
 Your commercial building is the workplace for multiple organizations and dozens, hundreds, or potentially thousands of employees.
 As such, it needs to be accessible by only the right people.

 A multi-tenant commercial intercom is a vital tool to control property access.
 With an intercom at one or multiple entrances, you can keep your building’s doors locked, and rest assured that only authorized tenants can enter.